I am a former scholar of classics and mythology. I enjoy writing about the ancient world, popular science, and my hobbies.

 My eye doctor identified the problem: blepharitis, literally "inflammation of the eyelids."
 The cause is excess oil secreted around the eyes, which then builds up on the eyelids, irritating them and providing food for bacteria.
 Yuck!

-These bacteria cause scaly skin flakes, dry, itchy patches, crusty build-up, swollen lids and/or styes.
+These bacteria cause scaly skin flakes, dry, itchy patches, crusty build-up, swollen lids, and, occasionally, styes.
 The skin flakes and goop catch on the eyelashes and provide more food for bacteria, more eye irritation, which can trigger more oils secreted—and so the cycle keeps going.

 Common Blepharitis Symptoms